Everything I Own: 10KG of Carry-On

 Emergency nuts.
 Face masks.
 Zeiss binoculars—compact, real optics, used sparingly but enough to justify the space.

 My glasses prescription hasn't changed in years.
 What changes is the anti-reflective coating, which eventually starts peeling and makes the lenses impossible to see through.
 When that happens—in Lisbon, in Bangkok, wherever we are—we walk to an optician and get new glasses.
-This is not a crisis.
-It's a Tuesday.
+It takes an afternoon.

 In 2024 we spent about four weeks moving from India to Bhutan to Norway.
 Two of those countries require real cold-weather gear.
 We had none.
 Before leaving India we walked into a Decathlon—locations across Asia, functional base layers for nine dollars—bought what we needed, wore it through Bhutan and twelve days on a Norwegian ferry, and donated everything in Bergen before we got off the boat.

 We have also had our bags lost for twenty-three days.
 Austrian Airlines.
 They knew roughly where the bags were the entire time and simply couldn't deliver them.
-This experience concentrates the mind on what you actually need.
-The answer is: not much.
+You learn fast what you actually need.
+Not much.

 None of this is zero-impact.
 We fly constantly, which means the carbon math is already complicated regardless of what's in the overhead bin.
 Buying cheap gear in India and donating it in Norway isn't a clean transaction.
 Neither is anything else about how we live.

-Our readers are not strangers to airports.
+You're not a stranger to airports.
 We're all doing the math imperfectly.
 The question is whether you're also carrying anxiety along with the weight—and whether that's making any of it better.

-None of it matters as much as understanding that the credit card in your wallet is an infinite supply chain.
+None of it matters as much as the credit card in your wallet.
 Buy the sweatshirt when you're cold.
 Get the glasses made when you can't see.
 Let go of the rest.

 The locker in Cary holds the baby photos.
 Everything else either fits in the overhead bin or it doesn't come.